Effect of chirality imbalance on Hall transport of PrRhC$_2$

-In a very recent study, the chitality imbalances has been engineered near the Fermi energy upon suitably tuning the magnetic quantization axis (MQA) in TRS and IS broken RMC$_2$-family (R=rare earth, M=transition metal) of WSMs \cite{sadhukhan}.
-To this end, considering one of the candidate materials from the above family namely PrRhC$2$, we seek answer to the following question: What is the consequence of chirality imbalance, caused by the canting of MQA, in the PHE?
+In a very recent study, the chirality imbalance has been engineered near the Fermi energy upon suitably tuning the magnetic quantization axis (MQA) in {\mg {time reversal symmetry}} and {\mg {inversion symmetry}} broken RMC$_2$-family (R=rare earth, M=transition metal) of WSMs \cite{sadhukhan}.
+To this end, considering one of the candidate materials from the above family namely PrRhC$_2$, we seek answer to the following question: What is the consequence of chirality imbalance, caused by the canting of MQA, in the PHE?
 Notice that PHE has been extensively studied in the context of model Hamiltonians of WSMs while it has been unexplored so far from the perspective of real materials.
-Therefore, our study can become useful to predict experimental signatures on the interplay between magnetism and topology in the context of PHE.
+Therefore, our study can become useful to predict experimental signatures regarding the interplay between magnetism and topology in the context of PHE.

 In this paper, starting from the ferromagnetic state with internal MQA $\bf{q}$-$100$ where WNs are four-fold degenerate, we show that the degree of degeneracy can be lowered upon canting the MQA towards the body-diagonal (see Fig. \ref{fig:stuc_wp}).
 This is caused by the reduction in the combination of spatial point group and temporal symmetries of the material.
 Next, considering the setup of PHE, we investigate the interplay between magnetism and topology in LM conductivity (LMC) and PH conductivity (PHC) [see Fig. \ref{fig:phe_temp}].
 We remarkably find that the PH transport coefficients are maximally governed by the chiral anomaly while the breaking of the degeneracy of WNs, causing chirality imbalance, plays the key role in augmenting their amplitudes (see Fig. \ref{fig:phe}).
-Finally, we investigate AH conductivity (AHC) in absence of any external fields to highlight the role of the above symmetries on BC for different MQA (see Fig. \ref{fig:ahe}).
+The angular dependencies we find for the above quantities by varying MQA are considered to be hallmark signature of PHE in WSMs.
+Finally, we investigate AH conductivity (AHC) in absence of any external fields to highlight the role of the above symmetries on Berry curvature for different MQA (see Fig. \ref{fig:ahe}).